← Back to Species Directory

 Species identity

-Gonatus fabricii is a North Atlantic and Arctic squid that feeds on crustaceans and other small prey in the water column.
-It is itself eaten by fish, seabirds, and marine mammals.
+Gonatus fabricii is a squid of cold North Atlantic and Arctic waters that occupies an important midwater predatory role.
+It feeds on crustaceans and other small prey and is itself eaten by fish, seabirds, and marine mammals.

 Where it lives